Best, Netherlands: Transport

-For train transport see Best railway station.
+For train transport, see Best railway station.

-One can take a bus (line number 9) from the Eindhoven central station to Best.
-Or one can also take a bus (line numbers 141/142) from the Tilburg central station to Best.
+One can take bus number 9 from Eindhoven central station to Best, or bus numbers 141/142 from Tilburg central station to Best.

+Public art

+The local McDonald's restaurant previously had a large statue of Michael Jackson outside, originally produced to promote the HIStory compilation album in 1995; it was removed at the request of the company following allegations against Jackson in the 2019 Leaving Neverland documentary.